Washington Lemon Law: Your Complete Legal Guide

 Consumer Remedies: Repurchase vs. Replacement

 When a vehicle qualifies as a lemon under Washington law, the manufacturer must repurchase or replace the vehicle.
+The consumer chooses which remedy to pursue.

 Option 1: Repurchase (Buyback)

-The manufacturer must refund:
+Under RCW 19.118.041, the manufacturer must refund:

-- All collateral charges: Sales tax, use tax, arbitration fees, unused license/registration/title fees, finance charges, prepayment penalties, credit insurance costs, transportation charges, dealer prep, service contracts, undercoating, rustproofing
+- All collateral charges: Sales tax, use tax, arbitration fees, unused license/registration/title fees, finance charges, prepayment penalties, credit insurance costs, transportation charges, dealer prep, service contracts, undercoating, and rustproofing

 Option 2: Replacement Vehicle